 1. Compact Height

-Compact Height layout variant is only available on landscape orientation in a limited number of iPhone devices.
-Inner paddings and spacings between UI elements need to be descreased and allow more content to show on the screen.
+The Compact Height layout variant is only available on landscape orientation in a few iPhone devices.
+Inner paddings and spacings between UI elements need to be decreased and allow more content to show on the screen.

 2. Regular Height – iPhone